telerik/blazor-docs/_contentTemplates/dropdowns/features.md

 | `MaxHeight` | `string` | The maximum height of the popup. |
 | `MaxWidth` | `string` | The maximum width of the popup. |
 | `Width` | `string` | The width of the popup.
 If you don't specify a value, the dropdown width will match the anchor element width which can help with responsive layouts and 100% widths. |

+>If the **Virtualization** feature is enabled, it's important to note that the **auto** popup width functionality doesn't work as expected.
+In this scenario, the dropdown popup width does not dynamically adjust based on the data items.
+When dealing with virtualization and long items, specifying a fixed popup `Width` becomes imperative.
+For example, set a fixed width like `"300px"`.
+To determine this fixed width value, you can identify the longest item in the dropdown collection and calculate the required pixel width based on it.
 #end